Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways

-As the first mechanism tends to align modulating signals with the symmetric counterparts, its performance may at best match that of backprop.
+As the \revb{eHebb's} mechanism tends to align modulating signals with the symmetric counterparts, its performance may at best match that of backprop.
 However, as Oja's rule does not aim to imitate backprop, its performance is not bounded by that of backprop, and hence it can also be used to enhance learning in symmetric feedback models.
 For instance, we realized that adding Oja's plasticity rule to the gradient-based learning term accelerates learning for poorly initialized networks.
 This observation explains why the improved performance in the fixed feedback model may outperform learning in the symmetric case.
 A similar concept was used in the earlier works to initialize internal representations of the neural networks~\cite{karayiannis1996accelerating}.
 However, that work used weights preprocessed by Oja's rule to start gradient-based learning rather than using both terms simultaneously as the plasticity rule.
-Hence, our results demonstrate the utility of the proposed meta-plasticity approach as a tool for combining different learning terms as a single parameterized learning rule.
+Hence, our results demonstrate the utility of the proposed \reva{meta-learning} approach as a tool for combining different learning terms as a single parameterized learning rule.

-We applied out meta-learning approach specifically to overcome the difficulties of learning with fixed feedback connections, but the approach can be applied more widely to discover interpretable learning rules satisfying biological constraints in a variety of contexts and models.
-For example, we only considered plasticity in the forward connections, but the same approach could be used to learn plasticity rules for backward connections as well.
-Another interesting future direction is to meta-learn the {\it architecture} of the feedback pathways instead of (or in addition to) the plasticity parameters.
-That is, to simultaneously provide both direct and regular feedback pathways and allow the meta-learning algorithm to pick the most efficient path to carry the teaching signals to each layer.
+\revb{We used meta-learning to find plasticity rules that can learn effectively under the biologically relevant setting where forward and backward weights are not explicitly aligned.
+But our meta-learning technique can be applied more broadly to identify plasticity rules that overcome other biological constraints in various contexts and models.
+For instance, our study only focused on plasticity in forward connections; however, backward projections in the brain can also exhibit plasticity.
+Our meta-learning approach can be extended to discover plasticity rules for backward connections in such settings.} Another interesting future direction is to meta-learn the {\it architecture} of the feedback pathways instead of (or in addition to) the plasticity parameters.
+That is, to simultaneously provide both direct~\cite{nokland2016direct} and regular~\cite{lillicrap2016random} feedback pathways and allow the meta-learning algorithm to pick the most efficient path to carry the teaching signals to each layer.